-The Director of Vocational Rehabilitation and Disability Determination Services is responsible for the planning, organizing and providing training and employment services to individuals with disabilities so they can become and remain employed and to provide eligibility decisions on behalf of applicants to the Social Security Administration.
+The Director of Vocational Rehabilitation is responsible for the planning, organizing, and providing training and employment services to individuals with disabilities so they can become and remain employed.
 Refer to attachment 6, organizational chart.
 The accumulated direct and allocated costs for the Director are distributed on the basis of the accumulated FTE's of the Division.
+Vocational rehabilitation staff assist persons with disabilities in a wide scope of individualized services, including: Services for the Visually Impaired, Client Assistance, Supported Employment, Independent Living for the Older Blind, and the Council on Human Resources.